 Patience, patience.
 This is very hard to do if the need is severe.
 Just remember that recruiting gets easier when staffing is improved.
 The most difficult stage is the beginning stage.

 Practice, practice.
-Like anything recruiting is a skill that can be improved with practice.
+Like anything, stylist recruiting is a skill that can be improved with practice.

 Don’t forget to analyze why a poor hire did not work out.

 Good recruitment is one of the hardest dynamics in business.
-Companies succeed or fail with their ability to recruit.
+Salons like yours succeed or fail with their ability to recruit.
 Since people are involved there are many variables in the recruitment process.
 Continuous recruitment can give a considerable edge to the persistent!

 Alan Forrest Smith